emqxarchive/emqx-docs-en/getting-started/installation.md

         emqx.x86_64                     3.0.0-1.el7                        emqx-stable
         ```

-    2.  根据第二列中的版本字符串安装特定版本，例如 4.0.0
+    2. Install a specific version based on the version string in the second column, such as 4.0.0

         ```
         $ sudo yum install emqx-4.0.0
         ```

-5.  启动 EMQ X Broker
+5. Start EMQ X

-      - 直接启动
+      -  Directly start

         ```
         $ emqx start